-All commercial advertising shall be on self-adhesive sheeting and no paper based or water soluble adhesive pastes shall be used.
-With regard to window, only the rear window can contain advertising.
+All commercial advertising shall be on self-adhesive sheeting and no paper based or water-soluble adhesive pastes shall be used.
+Regarding windows, only the rear window can contain advertising.
+No signage or advertising is permitted on the front or side windows.